-- 1. Downgrade provisions triggering termination shall in no event be worse than those affecting the counterparty. - 2.
-Governing law for swaps will be New York, but should reflect California authorization provisions. - 3.
+1. Downgrade provisions triggering termination shall in no event be worse than those affecting the counterparty.

+- 2. Governing law for swaps will be New York, but should reflect California authorization provisions. - 3.
 The specified indebtedness related to credit events in any swap agreement should be narrowly defined and refer only to indebtedness of the City that could have a materially adverse effect on City's ability to perform its obligations under the swap.
-Debt should typically only include obligations within the same lien as the swap obligation.

-- 4. Collateral thresholds stipulating when collateral will be required to be posted by the swap provider are designated in the policy and are based on credit ratings of the swap provider.
+Debt should typically only include obligations within the same lien as the swap obligation. - 4.
+Collateral thresholds stipulating when collateral will be required to be posted by the swap provider are designated in the policy and are based on credit ratings of the swap provider.
 Collateral requirements setting out the amount and types of collateral will be established for each swap based upon the credit ratings of the swap provider and any guarantor. - 5.
-Eligible collateral should generally be limited to U.S. Treasury securities and obligations of Federal Agencies where the principal and interest are guaranteed by the full faith and credit of the United States government.
-At the discretion of the Finance Director and/or the Treasury Manager, other high-quality obligations of Federal agencies, not secured by the full faith and credit of the U.S. government, may be used as collateral. - 6.
-City shall have the right to optionally terminate a swap agreement at "market," at any time over the term of the agreement. - 7.
-Termination value should be set by a "market quotation" methodology, unless the City deems an alternate methodology appropriate.

-B. Interest Rate Swap Counterparties
+Eligible collateral should generally be limited to cash, U.S. Treasury securities and obligations of Federal Agencies where the principal and interest are guaranteed by the full faith and credit of the United States government.
+At the discretion of the Finance-Director-of-Administrative Sorvicos-Agency-and/or-tho-Troasury-ManagerTreasurer or designee, other high-quality obligations of Federal agencies, not secured by the full faith and credit of the U.S. government, may be used as collateral. - 6.
+City shall have the right to optionally terminate a swap agreement at "market," or at a below market value cost negotiated with the counterparty at any time over the term of the agreement. - 7.
+Termination value should be set by a "market quotation" methodology, unless the City deems an alternate methodology appropriate. - B. Interest Rate Swap Counterparties